Brett Kissel wins big at CCMA Awards

 "We had so much fun putting my heart and my soul into these eight songs," he said while accepting the honour.
 "I loved this project more than anything I've ever done in country music."

-Kissel also shared an award for creative director on "Now or Never," during a previously announced event on Saturday, which brought his tally this year to four.
+Kissel also shared a previously announced award for creative director on "Now or Never," during an event on Saturday, which brought his tally this year to four.

 Other big winners on Sunday included Dallas Smith as entertainer of the year.
-He also won top-selling Canadian album for "The Fall," and top-selling Canadian single for "Drop."
+The frontman of rock band Default also won top-selling Canadian album for his solo country release "The Fall," and top-selling Canadian single for "Drop."

 Tenille Townes was named female artist for the second consecutive year, while her song "Jersey on the Wall (I'm Just Asking)" won songwriters of the year and video of the year.